mongodb/mongo/src/mongo/db/storage/ephemeral_for_test/README.md

 namely a `_count` and `_datasize`, which contain the total number of key-value pairs in the tree as well as the total size in bytes of all key-value pairs.

-### Iterators (Needs Work)
+### Iterators

-A `RadixStore::iterator` has a shared reference to the root of the tree as well as a pointer to the current node.
+The radix tree is an ordered data structure and traversal of the tree is done with depth-first search.
+A `radix_iterator` has a shared reference to the root of the tree as well as a pointer to the current node.
 Currently, on successful commit, the new root of the tree automatically adds itself to the `_nextVersion` link of the previous master thus establishing a linked list of committed versions.
 Iterators use this list to move themselves to a newer version when available.
 These versions are only versions of the tree made by the same client.
 This is needed so the client's iterators can see their own write.